doug-101/TreeTag/README.md

 ## Linux

-The simplest approach is to download the "treetag_x.x.x.tar.gz" file and extract all of its contents into an empty directory.
-Then run the "treetag" file.
+The simplest approach is to install from a snap.
+If not already installed, install snapd from a distribution package.
+Then, enter "sudo snap install treetag" in a terminal.

 To compile TreeTag from source, install the TreeTag source from
 <https://github.com/doug-101/TreeTag>.
 Also install Flutter based on the
 instructions in <https://docs.flutter.dev/get-started/install/linux>.
 The Android Setup is not required - just the Linux setup from the bottom of the page.
+In addition to the libraries noted in the Flutter instructions, TreeTag also requires zenity to be installed.

 ## Windows